RILAB/bis101/lecture15.md

 (Recombination activating gene) RAG proteins are co-opted immobile versions of a TE w/ transposase but no TIR.
 So cannot move itself!

+RAG proteins cause recombination of the genes

-Different RSS interact w/ RAG in diff. cells for ~3×10^11 possibilities
+Different RSS interact w/ RAG in diff. cells for ~3×10^11 possibilities of antibodies to match bacteria, viruses, pollen